wmcbrine/PDCurses/dosvga/README.md

   (pdcurses.lib or .a, depending on your compiler) and a lot of object files.
 Add the target "demos" to build the sample programs.

+  You can also give the optional parameter "WIDE=Y", to build the library with wide-character (Unicode) support:

+        wmake -f Makefile.wcc WIDE=Y

+  (WIDE=Y is untested on the Borland compiler.)

+The font can be set via the environment variable PDC_FONT.
+The font must be in the PSF format, version 2.
+At present, the width must be 8 and the height cannot exceed 16; this restriction will eventually be lifted.

 Distribution Status
 -------------------